 As indicated earlier, you need to measure and adjust the FC level in your water by adjusting the percentage settings in your saltwater chlorine generator.

-The higher the percentage you set for your saltwater generator, the more chlorine it will produce and the higher the reading of FCL in your water.
+The higher the percentage you set for your saltwater generator, the more chlorine it will produce in your water, and the higher the reading of FCL.

 You only need to raise FCL when it's low or reduce it when it's high, and you should do that in the percentage settings of your chlorine generator after taking the FC reading.